JagadishSivakumar/Image-Classifier-ml5.js/README.md

 # Image-Classifier-ml5.js
-- ML5.js is a pretrained library in JS for image classifictaion https://ml5js.org/
+- ML5.js is a pre-trained library in JS for image classifictaion https://ml5js.org/

 - MobileNet is an efective convolutional Neural Network for Mobile Apps , https://arxiv.org/abs/1704.04861